TheZoraiz/ascii-image-converter/README.md

 ```
 sudo cp ascii-image-converter /usr/local/bin/
 ```
 Now you can use ascii-image-converter in the terminal.
-Execute "ascii-image-converter -h" for more details.
+Execute `ascii-image-converter -h` for more details.

 ### Windows